ksivamuthu/couchbase-mobile-portal/md-docs/_20/couchbase-lite/csharp.md

 Multiple properties to index can be specified in the `Index.FullTextIndex(params FullTextIndexItem[] items)` method.

 With the index created, an FTS query on the property that is being indexed can be constructed and ran.
 The full-text search criteria is defined as a `FullTextExpression`.
-The left-hand side is the full-text index to use and the right-hand side is the pattern to match: usually a word or a space-separated list of words, but it can be a more powerful [FTS4 search expression](https://www.sqlite.org/fts3.html#full_text_index_queries).
-The following code example matches all documents that contain the word 'buy' in the value of the `name` property.
+The left-hand side is the full-text index to use and the right-hand side is the pattern to match.

 ```c#
 var whereClause = FullTextExpression.Index("nameFTSIndex").Match("'buy'");